Margay: Reproduction and lifecycle

 Female margays are in estrus for four to ten days over a cycle of 32 to 36 days, during which they attract males with a long, moaning call.
 The male responds by yelping or making trilling sounds, and also by rapidly shaking his head from side to side, a behavior not seen in any other cat species.
 Copulation lasts up to sixty seconds and is similar to that of domestic cats; it takes place primarily in the trees and occurs several times while the female is in heat.
-Unlike other felid species, margays are not induced ovulators.
+Unlike other felids, margays are not induced ovulators.

 Gestation lasts about 80 days and generally results in the birth of a single kitten (very rarely, there are two), usually between March and June.
 Kittens weigh 85 to 170 g at birth.
 This is relatively large for a small cat and is probably related to the long gestation period.
 The kittens open their eyes at around two weeks of age and begin to eat solid food at seven to eight weeks.
 Margays reach sexual maturity at twelve to eighteen months of age and have been reported to live more than 20 years in captivity.

 Cubs suffer from a 50% mortality rate.
 Unless mortality rates were previously lower, this is not a factor in the population decline.
 Simplifying, provided a pair of cats can raise 2 kittens to adulthood in their lifetime, population would be in equilibrium.
 Assuming one year to reach breeding age, then as long as the cats that survive infancy reach 5 years of age on average, then the pair would produce 4 kittens, of which 2 would survive infancy, thus providing a replacement pair.
 Coupled with the problems they have breeding in captivity, this makes the prospect of increasing the population very difficult.

 It is usually solitary and lives in home ranges of 11–16 km2.
 It uses scent marking to indicate its territory, including urine spraying and leaving scratch marks on the ground or on branches.
 Its vocalisations all appear to be short range; it does not call over long distances.

 A margay has been observed to mimic the vocalisation of a pied tamarin (Saguinus bicolor) infant while hunting.
 This represents the first observation of a Neotropical predator employing this type of mimicry.